-The Office of Diversity & Inclusion is committed to nurturing the next generation of diverse professionals who will work to resolve economic, social, political and technological challenges faced by communities locally, nationally, and globally.
+Kentucky State University is committed to diversity and inclusion and nurturing the next generation of diverse professionals who will work to resolve economic, social, political and technological challenges faced by communities locally, nationally, and globally.

-Diversity, as a concept, describes an inclusive community of people with varied human characteristics, ideas, and world views related, but not limited to race, color, religion, national origin, age, gender, disability and veteran status, among other characteristics.
+Diversity describes a varied community of people and human characteristics, ideas, and world views related, but not limited to race, color, religion, national origin, age, gender, disability and veteran status, among other characteristics.
 Diversity in concept expects the creation of a safe, supportive, and nurturing environment that honors and respects differences and finds ways to utilize those differences to promote higher levels of achievement by all members of the community.

-The Campus Diversity Plan for Kentucky State University provides a framework for growth for a campus that has celebrated its status as the most diverse public university in the Commonwealth of Kentucky for many years.
-Notwithstanding the fact that the university has the highest percentage of enrolled African American students of any public university in Kentucky, Kentucky State University has the largest percentage of non-majority (non-African American) students of any public university in the Commonwealth.
+The Institutional Diversity Plan for Kentucky State University provides a framework for growth for a campus that has celebrated its status as the most diverse public university in the Commonwealth of Kentucky for many years.
+Notwithstanding the fact that the university has the highest percentage of enrolled African-American students of any public university in Kentucky, Kentucky State University has the largest percentage of non-majority (non-African American) students of any public university in the Commonwealth.
 This success is largely due to the fact that recruitment efforts span from local counties to international locations.
-The university was recently recognized by the Kentucky Latino Education Alliance for its demonstrated efforts of committing resources to and supporting Latino student success.
+KSU has been recognized by the Kentucky Latino Education Alliance for its demonstrated efforts of committing resources to and supporting Latino student success.

 Diversity programming at the university includes but is not limited to outreach to the following groups: